shuixin222/zqzhang.github.io/_drafts/2016-02-18-testing-battery-status-api.md

 # Introduction

-As of 20 August 2015, W3C Battery Status API improved its `security and privacy considerations` section since its W3C Candidate Recommendation 09 December 2014.

-As CR exit criterion said, it needs two interoperable deployed implementations of each feature.
-Among the only three browsers that supported the Battery Status API, we chose Chrome and Firefox to explore the API since Opera is based on the same browser engine (Blink) as Chrome.

 The Battery Status API extends `window.navigator` with a `navigator.getBattery()` method returning a battery promise, which is resolved in a `BatteryManager` object providing also some new events (`chargingchange`, `levelchange`, `chargingtimechange`, `dischargingtimechange`) you can handle to monitor the battery status (`charging`, `chargingTime`, `dischargingTime`, `level`).

+To addvance the Battery Status API specification to Proposed Recommendation and then to Recommendation from W3C Candidate Recommendation, it needs at least two interoperable deployed implementations of each feature.
+Among the only three browsers that supported the Battery Status API, we chose Chrome and Firefox to explore the API as Opera is based on the same browser engine (Blink) as Chrome.

+To check implementations interoperability, it is good to create a conformance test suite based on the specification.
+This article is to describe how to create such test suite, how to analyze failure and improve test cases, how to use the test suite for using the Battery Status API in your applications.

 # IDL Tests